Tableau for Beginners: Data Visualisation Made Easy

 What is Tableau?

-Tableau is a Data visualization tool widely used for Business Intelligence but not limited to it.
+Tableau is a Data visualization tool widely used for Business Intelligence, but it is not limited to that.
 It helps create interactive graphs and charts in dashboards and worksheets to gain business insights.
-And all of this is made possible with gestures as simple as drag and drop!
+This is made possible with gestures as simple as drag and drop!

 What Products does Tableau offer?